 Extraordinary Lives: Stories of Holocaust and Genocide Survivors

-Through this project, Lommasson will build upon the work he has produced for his projects, ““What We Carried: Fragments From the Cradle of Civilization” and “Stories of Survival: Object.
-Image.
-Memory.”
-Specifically, this project will be an extension of “Stories of Survival,” originally produced in collaboration with the Illinois Holocaust Museum & Education Center, in which Lommasson documented a photography and storytelling project with Holocaust and genocide survivors who fled to safety in America.
-His work focuses on objects they were able to carry with them on their perilous journeys.
+- Objects survivors carried: We have collaborated with Jim Lommasson, building upon his project, “Stories of Survival,” originally produced in collaboration with the Illinois Holocaust Museum & Education Center.
+His work focuses on objects survivors were able to carry with them on their perilous journeys.
 From his photographs of the objects, the participants respond with handwritten testimonies — stories, memories, poems, drawings.
-Their stories speak to the luminous inner life of these ordinary things and testify to the unspeakable anguish of a life forever left behind.
+Their stories speak to the luminous inner life of these ordinary things and testify to the unspeakable anguish of lives forever left behind.
 Ordinary objects become sacred objects.

 Process of Collecting and the Body of Work

-We intend to conduct thorough interviews to document these voices from an oral historical perspective and, when possible, record them on video as well.
+The project is an extensive body of work that will be an intersection of oral history, visual and literary arts, and audio and video storytelling.
+We have been collecting these testimonies and recording them for the last three years.
+These candid conversations offer documentation from an oral historical perspective.
+When possible, they have been recorded on video as well.
 Our main aim is to capture these voices, not only for historical purposes, but to provide a platform for voices that would otherwise go unheard.

-Lommasson will photograph objects carried by “To Bear Witness” participants, then give them a 13-inch by 19-inch archival print with white space around the image of the carried object where the participant can contextualize the image by writing directly on the print.
+Lommasson’s methodology was to photograph objects carried by “To Bear Witness” participants, and then to give them a 13-inch by 19-inch archival print with white space around the image of the carried object.
+In this space, the participant can contextualize the image by writing directly on the print.
 The object gives participants a focus or a point of departure for personal storytelling.

-While the majority of these stories of survivors will come from Oregon, we intend to travel to other states to collect compelling stories that need to be told.
-We believe this body of work will take two years.
-Once it is completed, it will be comprehensive and will cover major genocides starting with the Holocaust.
+At present, the majority of these stories of survivors come from Oregon.
+But when Covid-imposed restrictions relax, we intend to travel to other states to collect compelling stories that need to be told.
+We believe this body of work will be an ongoing, comprehensive project that can provide deep insight to historical events.

 Why it Matters

-Through these displays, our main objective is to educate and ask probing questions as to why we continue to have humanitarian crises that leads to genocides.
-Our hope is that by bringing attention to these atrocities within a single space, viewers will have an opportunity to reflect on these important issues.
+Through these displays, our main objective is to educate.
+But we also aim to ask probing questions as to why humanitarian crises that lead to genocides continue, even into the 21st century.
+Our hope is that by bringing attention to these atrocities, viewers will have an opportunity to reflect on these important issues.